 Similar to having multiple periods of unemployment, someone with several short-lived jobs could also cause concern.
 While seasonal or temporary jobs are perfectly fine—and great for gaining experience—someone who continuously moves from job to job probably won’t work well for your company.
 It could signal that they were fired or forced to resign, or that they get easily bored or unhappy with their position.
 You want your company to invest in dependable, more enduring employees, and this type of candidate is far less likely to fulfill those expectations.

 Inconsistency in Experience or Education

 One of the most common red flags on a background check is inconsistency.
-If a background check pulls up different information than what the candidate and their resume told you, you need to investigate the matter.
+If a background check for employment pulls up different information than what the candidate and their resume told you, you need to investigate the matter.
 Your potential employee might make up facts about their education, job experience, or the positions and duties they had to make themselves more appealing to you and your company.
 While many job applicants embellish their resumes to make themselves sound as good as possible, the minute these exaggerations turn fraudulent, you should proceed with caution.
 Even if they have the right qualifications in other areas, this insight into their character demands serious consideration going forward.